Massage Therapy CEs | Massage Concepts and Techniques

 The second study also produced significant results.
 Published in the January/February 2008 issue of Alternative Therapies, 28 infertile women who had been diagnosed with complete Fallopian tube blockages received 20 hours of manual physical therapy treatment to their abdominal area.
 Within one month, they underwent medical testing to determine the status of the blockages.
 Seventeen of the 28 patients (61%) showed that the blockage had been released, and nine of those seventeen went on to become pregnant.

-Massage therapists are now able to learn a bodywork protocol to enhance fertility, and become certified in fertility massage, through the Institute of Somatic Therapy.
+Massage therapists are now able to learn a bodywork protocol to enhance fertility, and become fertility massage specialists, through the Institute of Somatic Therapy.
 Using the technique developed by Hethir Rodriguez, a Certified Massage Therapist and Master Herbalist, therapists can learn a specific procedure to address infertility.
 The technique consists of a series of deep tissue strokes, myofascial release, reflexology, and more, all designed with many benefits in mind.
 The reproductive organs gain improved circulation, bringing fresh oxygenated flood and nutrients to the uterus and ovaries.
 Scar tissue is relaxed and blockages of the Fallopian tubes may be cleared.
 The routine also addresses stomach, liver, and intestinal health, to clear blockages, help bring about ideal uterine position, and to achieve hormonal balance.
 According to Dr. John Lee, in his book Hormonal Balance Made Simple, hormonal balance begins in the digestive system.

 # # #